acbull/pyHGT/README.md

 Also, we provide the preprocess version of OAG graph, you can download via ().

-You can also use our code to process other heteogeneous graph, as long as you process them into our data structure in data.py.
+You can also use our code to process other heteogeneous graph, as long as you process them into our data structure `class Graph` in data.py.

 ## Usage
 Execute the following scripts to train on paper-field(L2) classification task using HGT: